Facebook executives defend having Fox News, 'atrocious' Infowars on platform

 Simo: “We have a range of new shows we’re presenting —”

-Reporter: But Fox News is still on every day, including the weekends.
-They’re still on this programming list.
+Reporter: But Fox News is still on every day, including the weekends on this programming list.

 Simo: “So is CNN —”